unnamedtiger/check/README.md

 Built as a plugin architecture, it is easy to extend `check` to handle additional rules.
 It is designed to handle many different programming languages, allowing for reuse of plugins over multi-language codebases as long as the individual programming languages aren't too different.

+## Design Decisions / Limitations

+There are two major limitations that a `check` plugin has to contend with.
+They are:

+* A `check` plugin is passed a representation of the abstract syntax tree of code.
+    It's not possible to build a plugin that needs more context, like an already run preprocessor or code generator, information about struct layouts, or similar.
+    This means that several subgroups of static analysis tasks can't be implemented with `check`.
+* A `check` plugin gets every code file individually in an unspecified order.
+    While a plugin can store information gathered from one file, it won't be able to reliably evaluate a holistic view of the entire codebase until the end of the run.

+## Architecture

+`check` follows a three-part plugin architecture.

+* The library `common` does the heavy lifting and provides types and functions for the other parts to use
+* The plugins export a `common.Plugin` and report violations
+* The main executable `wrapper` collects all plugins with a single method call into an executable, powered by the `common` library

 ## Building